viiicky/dincharya/README.md

 This script sends you a daily routine designed around sunrise and sunset timings of your location!

 ## Steps
-1. Since this script sends a message to Telegram, you need to set Telegram specific tokens in your environment variables
+1. Since this script sends a message to Telegram using a Telegram bot, you need to set Telegram specific tokens in your environment variables.
+Create your Telegram bot and then:

     `export TELEGRAM_BOT_TOKEN=<your telegram bot token>`